lewis-munyi/elarian/README.md

 # Votr
 An express application that consumes [Elarian](https://elarian.com)'s API.
 This solution was presented as a mvp on an open source community [hackathon](https://community.elarian.com/events/details/africas-talking-africas-talking-community-presents-africas-talking-open-hackathon-fintech/)

-CAUTION: THIS APPLICATION IS HIGHLY EXPERIMENTAL.
-EXPECT BUGS!

 ## Setting Up
+> CAUTION!
+This app is HIGHLY EXPERIMENTAL.
+Expect bugs.

 Get auth credentials from [elarian](https://dashboard.elarian.com/en/providers/setup)

 create a `config/default.json` file with the the following code: